MarwanDawood/RaspberryPi/keras/README.md

 path of Keras installation is `~/Envs/keras_tf/`

-## running the installation scripts
+## running the installation scripts for CPU only
 modify first `CURRENT_USER` environment variable then run the following
 ```
 source install_part_1.sh